camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ![Kafka Example](connecting-the-workflow-engine-with-your-world-assets/kafka-example.png)

-## Designing Applications With Glue Code
+## Designing process solutions containing all glue code

 Typical applications will include multiple pieces of glue code in one codebase.